 The title of this post comes from the Washington Post’s June 10 piece on the same question: Can the United States assert worldwide jurisdiction over emails and other data that are housed in servers that are physically located abroad?

 Not so, says the government, because a 1986 law called the Stored Communications Act allows it to compel the production of electronic records, wherever they’re stored, in three different ways: by subpoena, by warrant, or by another court order referred to as a 2703(d) order.
 See generally 18 U.S.C. § 2703.
-The government contends that since Microsoft, which is subject to U.S. jurisdiction, must generally respond to valid subpoenas by producing its business records wherever it stores them, the same logic should apply to a warrant issued under the statute.
-Neither the warrant in question nor the statute requires a physical search, anyway, so it’s not like federal agents were going to break into the Dublin facility.
+The government says that since Microsoft, which is subject to U.S. jurisdiction, must generally respond to valid subpoenas by producing its business records wherever it stores them, the same logic should apply to a warrant issued under the statute.
+Besides, neither the warrant in question nor the statute requires a physical search, so it’s not like federal agents were going to break into the Dublin facility.

 Not really, replies the government; it’s more of a hybrid warrant-subpoena, actually.
 So there.